MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Through its *Configure Data* process, Customer Insights enables you to consolidate data around your customers from all of your sources.
-At the same time, Customer Insights goes beyond that and puts at your fingertips additional machine language produced knowledge about your customers that comes from proprietary data.
-This section covers the **Enrich Profiles** page that can be used to unlock data on the affinity of your customers to hundreds of brands and dozens of interest-categories (which might be *Home Appliances*, *Shoes*, or *Financial loans* as examples).
+Customer Insights enables you to consolidate data around your customers from all of your sources through the *Map*, *Match* and *Merge* phases.
+At the same time, Customer Insights goes beyond that and puts at your fingertips additional knowledge about your customers that comes from proprietary data.
+This section covers the **Enrich Profiles** page that can be used to unlock data on the affinities profiles similar to your customers have to hundreds of brands and dozens of interest-categories (some examples for interest-categories are *Home Appliances*, *Shoes* and *Financial loans* but there are many others too).

 The **Enrich Profiles** page can be accessed through the app left-side menu as well as from the **Configure Data** page: